 Bring a large pot of water and white vinegar to a rolling boil.

-Use a slotted spoon to carefully lower the small quail eggs into the hot water.
+Use a slotted spoon to carefully lower eggs into the hot water.
 Continue stirring the pot to keep the eggs moving.
 This will ensure the eggs come out round and the egg yolk is evenly distributed.

 Alternatively, you can also sous vide quail eggs for 30 minutes at 145.7°F (63.2°C) to ensure a perfect poach.
-However, I find it takes too long.
-I prefer using the simple way of cooking it in boiling water for 2.5 minutes.
+However, the cook time is too long.
+There's a good reason I prefer using the simple cooking process of making Japanese ramen eggs in boiling water instead.

 Also, remember that the doneness also depends on the size of the eggs.